nymtech/docs/content/quickstart/send-some-packets.md

 npm run start
 ```

-This will start a local webserver on [http://localhost:8001](http://localhost:8001).
+This will install the [Nym webassembly client](https://www.npmjs.com/package/@nymproject/nym-client-wasm) and start a local webserver on [http://localhost:8001](http://localhost:8001).

-It's a simple chat interface.
-Let's try it out.
+It's a simple chat interface, allowing you to enter a recipient address and send a message.
+We'll try it out in a moment, but before we do, it makes sense to talk about addressing, and the concept of Nym identities, so you can understand what an address is.

+## Nym identities

 Nym identities are denoted a bit like email addresses.
 But instead of being **user@host**, a Nym identity is **user-public-key@gateway-public-key**.